Fade BG Image

 "Yeah, thanks for helping out, Kinue-san."

 Since it was cooking work, I had the silky Kinue-san help out.
-Actually, she did it so skillfully.
-If Kinue-san hadn't helped, I probably would have burned it a few times.
+She really was incredibly deft about it.
+If Kinue-san hadn't helped, I probably would've burned it a few times.

 "Hey, Kehma.
 Why do you add '-san' to Kinue?"

 "… No particular reason?
-Well, she's kind of become like the dorm mother for the employee dormitory."
+I mean, she's basically become like the dorm mother for the employee dormitory."

-Her gentle demeanor and love for cleaning just overflow with a married-woman vibe.
+Her easygoing demeanor and love for cleaning just radiate that married-woman energy.

 When I gave her a bamboo broom, she started sweeping outside on her own initiative.